 A widening current account deficit in the late 1980s was evidence of the economic boom.
 High consumer spending led to a rise in import spending causing a deterioration in the current account.

 Higher growth led to a bigger current account deficit.
-In 1989, the current account was 4.9% of GDP - reflecting the fact the economy was overheating and consumers were buying from abroad.
+In 1989, the current account was 4.9% of GDP - reflecting the fact the economy was overheating and consumers were buying from abroad; domestic suppliers could not meet the rising demand.

 Unemployment in the 1980s